MansfieldPlumbing/FaceOn/README.md

 Welcome to the cutting edge of real-time avatar creation!
 FaceOn Studio is an **experimental and creative tool.** Think of it less as a simple filter and more as a **collaboration with an AI artist.** Your mileage may vary, but the creative possibilities that arise from guiding a powerful neural network are endless.

-Powered by a high-performance deep learning core and the custom **[VirtuaCam](https://github.com/MansfieldPlumbing/VirtuaCam)** driver, FaceOn Studio offers a seamless and powerful way to transform your digital presence.
+Powered by a high-performance deep learning core and the custom **[VirtuaCam](https://github.com/MansfieldPlumbing/VirtuaCam)** Media Foundation virtual camera, FaceOn Studio offers a seamless and powerful way to transform your digital presence.

 ## A Creative Collaboration (Not a Perfect Filter)